Golden Valley High School (Santa Clarita, California): History

-Organizations
+Activities

+Marching Band and Color Guard

+The Golden Valley High School Grizzly Marching Band and Color Guard plays at home football games which are located at Canyon High School and they participate in SCSBOA competitions.

 Choir

 The school has two competitive show choirs, the mixed-gender "Voltage" and the female-only "Vibes".

 Video production

 In 2019, the school's GVTV (Golden Valley Television) won Best Daily Live Announcement Show on the West Coast from Student Television Network.

 Junior Reserve Officers' Training Corps

 The school is host to the U. S. Air Force Junior Reserve Officers' Training Corps unit CA-20063.